aws-samples/serverless-patterns/lambda-extension-ssm-secrets-cdk-php/README.md

-# Access SSM Parameter Store value using AWS Lambada extension with CDK
+# Lambda extension to cache SSM and Secrets Values for PHP Lambda on CDK

-This pattern demonstrates how to access SSM Parameter Store and Secrets Manager values from a PHP Lambda using Lambda extension.
+This pattern demonstrates how to access and caches SSM Parameter Store and Secrets Manager values from a PHP Lambda using Lambda extension.

 To know more about PHP Lambdas, visit https://bref.sh.